 Starting in 1985, Gateway 2000 was the original moniker of Gateway computers.
-Shipped in Holstein cow markings boxes to accent the rural roots of the Iowa based company, it was supposed to be the greatest computer company of the upcoming century.
+Shipped in Holstein cow markings boxes with an All Green Gateway logo to accent the rural roots of the Iowa based company, it was supposed to be the greatest computer company of the upcoming century.
 And Gateway was indeed that…a record breaking company with an instantly recognizable identity.
 Eventually, the 2000 was dropped from the name, and it became a commonly recognized computer company.

 Operating as a phone order company only was beginning to seem obsolete, so the opening of retail stores in 1989 to accentuate the growth of Gateway was the next reasonable step.
 Success followed this action and in 1998 Gateway was large enough to move corporate offices from Iowa to California and join the technology base and wisdom of the Silicon Valley.
 However, the dot-com boom and subsequent bust did not treat Gateway very well and they suffered huge losses.
 Outsourcing to China and Mexico kept them afloat and although they struggled they did acquire eMachines in 2004 to start making a name in the laptop industry.
 Gateway had already set precedents in the desktop offerings by being the first to offer color monitors as standard equipment and 3 year warranties on their products.